Vermont Integrated Curriculum Summary

 Ongoing evaluation of all elements of the curriculum is essential to maintain continuous improvement.
 Evaluation of the curriculum is performed by students, faculty and staff.
 The process is directed by the Teaching Academy.
 The Teaching Academy, in collaboration with other staff, ensures adherence to evaluation policy and procedure.
 The Medical Curriculum Committee has overall responsibility for management and evaluation of the curriculum.
 The Teaching Academy is responsible for conducting the evaluation of the curriculum across all four years, including planning, day-to-day management, implementation, and reporting aspects of evaluation.

-For each course and clerkship, all students complete an evaluation of faculty and the course/clerkship overall.
-At the Foundations level, selected students (i.e., using sampling procedures) complete evaluations of learning activities within courses.
+For each course and clerkship, all students complete evaluations of faculty teaching and the course/clerkship overall.
 These data, in part or full, are provided to course faculty, course/clerkship directors, and department chairs after completion of the course.
 The course and clerkship directors use these and other data to prepare a Quality Assurance Report (QAR).
-The QAR is shared with the Director of Foundations or Associate Dean for Clinical Education, respectively, as well as the Teaching Academy’s Director of Curricular Evaluation and Assessment.
+The QAR is shared with the Director of Foundations or Associate Dean for Clinical Education, respectively, as well as the Teaching Academy's Director of Curricular Evaluation and Assessment.
 Annually, Course Directors and SEG present a summary of and reflection on the evaluation data, as well as recommendations to the Foundations and Clerkship Committees.